orthopus/01-myocoach/docs/server-programming-manual.md

 pi@myocoah:~ $ sudo systemctl enable myocoach.service
 ```

-The MyoCoach web interface is reachable at the following adresse :
+The MyoCoach web interface is now reachable at the following address :
 _http://app.myocoach.lan_

-The RaspAP web interface is reachable at the following adress :
+And the RaspAP web interface is now reachable at the following address :
 _http://raspap.myocoach.lan_

 ## LED Power Button Configuration (optional)